mailjet/api-documentation/guides/_getting-started2.md

 	messagesInfo := []mailjet.InfoMessagesV31 {
       mailjet.InfoMessagesV31{
         From: &mailjet.RecipientV31{
-          Email: "pilot@mailjet.com",
+          Email: "$SENDER_EMAIL",
-          Name: "Mailjet Pilot",
+          Name: "Me",
         },
         To: &mailjet.RecipientsV31{
           mailjet.RecipientV31 {
-            Email: "passenger1@mailjet.com",
+            Email: "$RECIPIENT_EMAIL",
-            Name: "passenger 1",
+            Name: "You",
           },
         },
-        Subject: "Your email flight plan!",
+        Subject: "My first Mailjet Email!",
-        TextPart: "Dear passenger 1, welcome to Mailjet!
-May the delivery force be with you!",
+        TextPart: "Greetings from Mailjet!",
-        HTMLPart: "<h3>Dear passenger 1, welcome to Mailjet!</h3><br />May the delivery force be with you!", },
+        HTMLPart: "<h3>Dear passenger 1, welcome to <a href=\"https://www.mailjet.com/\">Mailjet</a>!</h3><br />May the delivery force be with you!", },
     }
 	messages := mailjet.MessagesV31{Info: messagesInfo }